GIS-101 - Introduction to Geographic Information Systems - Michael Carson

-This course is offered as a hybrid course, which means we will meet in person on campus once a week for 16 weeks for our GIS lab and some lectures, as well as online using our class Canvas site for discussion, assignments, and tests.
+This course will feature both OnlineLIVE and ONLINE deliveries.
+The OnlineLIVE portion will be conducted via Zoom during scheduled dates/times.
+The remainder of the class will be ONLINE via Canvas.
+If you are new to Canvas and Zoom, visit this student training guide.
+We will meet online once a week for 16 weeks for our GIS lab and some lectures and discussions, as well as using our class Canvas site for assignments and tests.
 The course will be broken up into weekly modules in Canvas covering material from one or two chapters in your text book as well as associated lab exercises from your lab book.
 Some weeks will also include discussion board questions, quizzes, and readings to complete by deadlines posted in the syllabus.

 You will need to purchase two books: